Cacti/documentation/Cacti-SSL-Configuration.md

 ![cacti-ssl](images/cacti-https.PNG)

-#### Note: If your Cacti system is public it is recomended to get a certificate from a trusted certificate provider
+#### Note: If your Cacti system is public it is recommended to get a certificate from a trusted certificate provider